MicrosoftDocs/navdevitpro-content-pr/README.md

 Use ```**bold**``` and ```*italics*```

 ### Tables
-- For tables in the body, use the markdown syntax.
+- For tables in the body, use the Markdown syntax.

 ```
 | To   | See                       |